bangarangler/theremake/remake-client/src/projects/pluaris.md

 Our <span class="nodejs">NodeJS</span> servers are spread across multiple <span class="digitalocean">droplets</span> and we are **load-balancing** and using **reverse proxies**.

-A key piece of kit in this set up has been _Caddy_ and man is it awesome!
+A key piece of kit in this setup has been _Caddy_ and man is it awesome!
 Much cleaner and easier to work with than an <span class="nginx">Nginx</span> config.
 It handles auto **SSL** renewal with minimal fuss.
 And automating different servers to run different _Caddyfile(s)_ has been a fantastic experience.

-As we contine moving everything for **production** into <span class="docker">Docker</span> and finishing our move to <span class="k8s">K8s</span> we will have the freedom to take our platform and deploy it on <span class="aws">AWS</span>, <span class="googlecloud">Google Cloud</span>, <span class="azure">Azure</span>, or anywhere we need to go!
+As we continue moving everything for **production** into <span class="docker">Docker</span> and finishing our move to <span class="k8s">K8s</span> we will have the freedom to take our platform and deploy it on <span class="aws">AWS</span>, <span class="googlecloud">Google Cloud</span>, <span class="azure">Azure</span>, or anywhere we need to go!